H-M-Quang-Ngo/41014-Sensor-and-Control-Project/README.md

 ![Alt text](image.png)

 ## Requirements
-Required Python 3.7 above, the Robotics Toolbox for Python (RTB-P) and some dependencies:
+Required Python 3.7 above, the Robotics Toolbox for Python (RTB-P), and some dependencies:

     $ pip install rvc3python

     $ pip install machinevision-toolbox-python

     $ pip install ir-support

-## How to run the:
+## How to run:
-    Execute main_file.py
+Execute **main_file.py**

-    What will happen:
+Video for what will happen:
-        See video: